Sydney-Informatics-Hub/nextflow-on-hpc-materials/README.md

 This repository contains input and reference datasets to be used in the 2025 Nextflow on HPC workshop.

-## For partiticpants
+## For participants

-TODO add instructions for participants to download data in the workshop.
+Setup and download instructions are available on the rendered documentation under [Setup the workspace](https://sydney-informatics-hub.github.io/nextflow-hpc-workshop/part1/01_0_intro/#102-setup-the-workspace)

 ## For contributors